waterwheel31/serverless-image/README.md

 ## Overview of the application

--  This is a web application for personal picture storage, using serverless technologies
+-  This is a web application for personal picture uploader, using serverless technologies
 -  As a 'serverless' application
     -  this application is deployed by running a configuration file ('serverless.yml') that describes the specification of the services.
 Therefore no manual cloud settings is required
     - Also, this runs flexibly, meaning that the app only invoked when being requested and stopped after a while.
 This significantly minimize the operationg costs close to zero during the downtime (except for database and storage costs)
 - The functions of the app are as below:
     1) Users can upload pictures on an cloud storage from the web application
-    2) Users can also delete and edit own pictures
+    2) Users can also delete own pictures
     3) Users can see only own pictures
     4) All above requires login, and the login requires Google Auth
-    5) Logs can be searched by text

 ## Libraries/services used for this app